Sopra Steria: Sopra

 Sopra was seated in Annecy, France.
 The company had a revenue of €1.349 billion (2013) and 16,290 (Dec.
 2013) employees.
 It was founded in January 1968 by Pierre Pasquier, François Odin and Léo Gantelet.
 In March 2014, Sopra Group was renamed Sopra.
 In April 2014, Sopra announced a merger with Steria in an attempt to become the European leader in computer services.
 Sopra is a consulting, IT services, and software development company.
 Its subsidiary Sopra Banking Software develops and distributes software for the financial services market.

+In September 2024, Sopra Steria divested Sopra Banking Software to Axway in a transaction valued at €330 million.
+Following the acquisition, the company was rebranded as SBS in October 2024.

-It runs three complementary business lines: consulting management and technology, systems integration, and software publishing in the following field in human resources and real estate management.
+Sopra runs three complementary business lines: consulting management and technology, systems integration, and software publishing in the following field in human resources and real estate management.